jcward/code-cookbook/assets/content/cookbook/Beginner/strings.md

 ### String manipulation

-String has various methods for manipulating text.
-These method does not change the original string, but return a new one instead.
+The String class has various methods for manipulating text.
+These methods do not change the original string, but return a new one instead.
 See the [String API documentation](http://api.haxe.org/String.html) for all string methods.
 ```haxe
 trace("Haxe is great!".toUpperCase()); // HAXE IS GREAT!
 trace("Haxe is great!".toLowerCase()); // haxe is great!